-Stay at a hotel or casino with a cool pool like the Golden Nugget.
+Stay at a hotel, VRBO, or casino with a cool pool like the Golden Nugget.
 Vegas is hot and a great way to cool down is to hit the pool.
 (Make sure the pool will be open when you visit before you book!)
 There’s also two water parks in Vegas that are both great.

 4. Stick to Kid-Friendly Restaurants

 Eat at Kid Friendly restaurants in Las Vegas to avoid to see lots of drunkenness.
 Most people come to Vegas to party and they party hard.
 It can be so tempting to take your kids to a restaurant you hear about and I certainly have multiple times.
 If you want to take them to a popular restaurant where people will be partying just take them for lunch or an early dinner.

 5. Shopping Centers with Playgrounds